miloserdev/openbmc/poky/documentation/toaster-manual/reference.rst

    http://host:port/toastergui/api/builds

 Be sure to provide values for host and port.
 The output is a JSON file that itemizes all complete builds, and includes build summary information.
-Here is sample output for a completed build:
+The following is sample output for a completed build:

 .. code-block:: JSON